 This place was huge and we stocked up on maple products ranging from maple cotton candy to maple candies and more!
 We also had to get a bag of their donuts!
 These cake donuts aren’t too large and served plain.
 However, they were full of apple cider and cinnamon flavor!
 Pro-tip: Dip it in your hot cider for the best results!

 Continue your road trip through Waterbury by wandering around Waterbury Village Historic District.
-A must-see shop in the area is the Craft Beer Cellar.
+A must-see shop in the area is the Vermont Beer Collective.
 This place is the spot for all the tasty Vermont craft beer.
 We found some incredibly delicious brews here like Lawson’s Sip of Sunshine and multiple Zero Gravity IPAs.

 After passing through Waterbury, check out Waterbury Reservoir.
 This place boasts stunning views of a mountain lake, perfect for photography lovers and SUP enthusiasts alike!
 Wander this area for a bit before stopping in Montpelier for lunch.